danielaparker/jsoncons/README.md

 - Supports storing "any" values in a json object or array, with specialized serialization
 - Supports reading (writing) JSON values from (to) CSV files

-## What's new
+## What's new in 0.97

-Release 0.96 includes breaking changes to interfaces.
-Details of the changes may be found in the [Changelog](https://github.com/danielaparker/jsoncons/blob/master/src/doc/Changelog.md).
+Release 0.96 introduced name changes to the event methods do_longlong_value, do_ulonglong_value and do_double_value, as well as typedefs for long long, unsigned long long and double.
+These changes have been reverted to as they were before.
+Details and rationale may be found in the [Changelog](https://github.com/danielaparker/jsoncons/blob/master/src/doc/Changelog.md).

 Going forward, the interfaces are expected to be stable.

 ## Using the code